 What parenting style is right for you and your child?

-How to be a supportive parent
+How to be an authoritative (supportive) parent

 Learn more here about the development and quality assurance of healthdirect content.

-Last reviewed: March 2019
+Last reviewed: June 2023